 All aspects of PSHE are underpinned by shared and understood ground rules (these have been created and reviewed by the children, staff and governors - attached as Appendix 3) with lessons being delivered in a safe and well managed environment.
 Pupils are encouraged to ask questions and raise issues in a respectful and appropriate manner.
 Some questions or issues raised may not be appropriately answered in whole class lessons and these will be followed up separately on an individual or group basis.
 A question box or worry monster is available for pupils who do not feel confident to ask questions or wish to have a separate conversation with a member of staff.
-Given ease of access to the internet, children whose questions go unanswered may turn to inappropriate sources of information.
+With today's given ease of access to information on the internet, children whose questions go unanswered may turn to inappropriate or unreliable sources of information.